wilsaj/everything-is-osm/README.md

 ### Choose your extracts

-Choose which areas you want to extract.
 The [metro extracts](https://mapzen.com/metro-extracts/) are focused on major metropolitan areas, and the [geofabrik](http://download.geofabrik.de/) extracts contain data that span countries and regions (continents and groups of related countries).
 Larger volumes of data will take longer to and may require more virtual machine memory to successfully import (see the section on [customizing](#customizing) for instructions on how to increase the amount of RAM).

 Edit `variables.yml` so it contains the extracts that you want to include.
 For